robric/wiki-contrail-controller/RBAC.md

 Contrail RBAC provides access control at API (operation) and resource level.
 Previously with multi-tenancy, only resource level access control modeled after unix style permissions for user, group (role) and others (world) was available .

 RBAC currently works in conjunction with Keystone relying on user credentials obtained from keystone from token present in the API request.
-Credentials include user, role, tenant and domain names and corresponding UUIDs.
+Credentials include user, role, tenant and domain information.

 API level access is controlled by list of rules.
 Attachment point for the rules is global-system-config, domain and project.
 Resource level access is controlled by permissions embedded in the object.